liuzeming01/XDailyDialog/README.md

 sh download_mbart.sh
 ```
 After executing the above command, the corresponding `mbart` model will be downloaded to the local directory.
-Then, it is necessary to preprocess the specific types data using the corresponding tokenization methods of `mbart`.
+Then, it is necessary to preprocess the specific types of data using the corresponding tokenization methods of `mbart`.
 ```
 sh preprocess_data.sh monolingual En
 ```